shohirev/Data-analysis-cases-by-yandex-practicum/README.md

 - 👋 Hi, I’m @shohirev
-- 👀 and I’m interested in data analysis
+- 🐱‍👓 I’m interested in data analysis
+- 🐱‍💻 and here you can see some training cases

 <!---